wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 {: align="middle"}

 SI-TM relies on a multiversion device called MVM (Multiversioned Memory) to provide virtualization of physical addresses.
-On a CMP with private L1 and shared LLC, the MVM is put before the LLC as a translation layer.
+On a CMP with private L1 and shared LLC, the MVM is placed in the uncore part of the system, right before the LLC as an extra address virtualization layer.
 MVM translates physical cache line address and version pair (addr., ver.) into a pointer to the versioned storage.
-The pointer can then be used to probe the shared cache, or, if misses, to probe main memory.
-L1 and L2 use the physical address from TLB as the tag. *When a cache line is evicted or when a request is sent, the message must go through MVM using the physical address and the version in the context register to obtain the physical address for probing LLC and DRAM.
+The pointer can then be used to probe the shared LLC, or, if LLC misses, to the main memory.
+L1 and L2 use the physical address from TLB as the tag, while LLC uses the true physical address.

+*When a cache line is evicted or when a request is sent, the message must go through MVM using the physical address and the version in the context register to obtain the physical address for probing LLC and DRAM.
 This is somehow awkward, because when invalidation message is received, there is no backward translation mechanism to invalidate the corresponding cache line in private L1/L2.
 In addition,